Gianatmaja/Udacity-Data-Engineering-Nanodegree/I94-Immigration-Enhancement/README.md

 ### Future Scenarios
 1. The data was increased by 100x:
-    If Spark with standalone server mode can not process 100x the current data set, we could consider to store the data in [AWS EMR](https://aws.amazon.com/emr/).
+    If Spark (with standalone server) cannot process 100 times the current data set, we could consider to store the data in [AWS EMR](https://aws.amazon.com/emr/).

 2. The data populates a dashboard that must be updated on a daily basis by 7am every day: